Archive for January, 2025

 I hear it all the time – “Movies/Adolescent Literature/Music is, just, like an escape for me man.”

 And that’s all well and good.
 Every human needs their preferred form of escape/escapism.
-But I know myself well enough to understand that there’s no better escape than showing up to a beloved, yet junky ballpark with 30 or so folks, cleating up, grooving fingers into a worn-out glove, loosening up a belabored shoulder, taking a few hacks with a piece of lumber you’re well aware will inevitably fall apart on ya, then march through the ballgame’s ups, downs, and eventually wash the day down with a few beers in the later innings.
+But I know myself well enough to understand that there’s no better escape than showing up to a beloved, yet junky ballpark with 30 or so folks, cleating up, grooving fingers into a worn-out glove, loosening up a belabored shoulder, taking a few hacks with a piece of lumber you’re well aware will inevitably fall apart on ya, then march through a ballgame’s ups, downs, and eventually wash the day down with a few beers in the later innings.

 It’s what our weekends are scheduled around.